(Posted February 2024)

 Based on the above, we strongly recommend that you not rush to the CFE.
 You need to build a strong technical knowledge base and develop case writing skills before your first attempt.
 For this reason, we recommend the following path to the CFE:

-• Take our MOU Bridge to CFE Prep course – This 12-week course includes a detailed study plan, our CPA Competency Map Study Notes technical resource, sessions on case writing, debriefing and writing the CFE, and 10 Core and Elective practice cases to help build your case writing skills.
+- Take our MOU Bridge to CFE Prep course – This 12-week course includes a detailed study plan, our CPA Competency Map Study Notes publication, sessions on case writing, debriefing and writing the CFE, and 10 Core and Elective practice cases to help build your case writing skills.
 If you take this course, you do not need to take any other review materials modules offered through the CPA provincial institutes.
 You should start this course by April 2024 so that it is complete by early July 2024 if you are looking to write the CFE in September 2024.

-• Take the full Capstone 2 module – Even if you are exempted from this PEP module through your MOU, we strongly encourage you to take this during your first attempt.
+- Take the full Capstone 2 module – Even if you are exempted from this PEP module through your MOU, we strongly encourage you to take this during your first attempt.
 The Capstone 2 module will provide you with marking and feedback on your practice cases and will also provide you with three practice Day 1 cases, which are necessary to get enough practice for Day 1 of the CFE.

-• Take our CFE Prep course – This course will further enhance your case writing skills through approach and skills sessions and practice cases and will give you a study plan that encompasses the Capstone 2 and CFE Prep requirements to help you peak at the right time to write the CFE.
+- Take our CFE Prep course – This course will further enhance your case writing skills through approach and skills sessions and practice cases and will give you a study plan that encompasses the Capstone 2 and CFE Prep requirements to help you peak at the right time to write the CFE.
 We recommend that you take 4-5 weeks off from work before the CFE to complete our CFE Prep course requirements and the Capstone 2 requirements.

 If you are a MOU candidate just starting your investigation into writing the CFE, we strongly encourage you to visit the CPA Canada website for information for international members seeking the CPA designation.
 You should also evaluate your understanding of the CFE and your Canadian technical knowledge base.
 The earliest you should consider writing the CFE is September 2024, and you might even consider waiting until May 2025.
-For more information on resources for MOU candidates, we encourage you to review our website
+For more information on resources for MOU candidates, we encourage you to review our website.